syntax-tree/hast-util-to-mdast/test/fixtures/select-optgroup-option/index.md

-Check out these options:·
+Check out these options: Option 1.1

-And these:·
+This one: Value 2

+Or this: Value 2

+Or this: Value 1

+Or this: Value 2, Value 3

+Or this:·